danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A subset of data files from the command line can be chosen in any order
-using the “plot selected steps only” option from the d)ata submenu,
+using the “plot selected steps only” option from the :ref:`sec:menu-d`
 which then prompts the user to enter something like the following:

 ::